-Facts on elder abuse
+Facts on Elder Abuse

+Elder abuse is any action or inaction by self or others that jeopardizes the health or well-being of any older adult.
 Elder abuse can take several forms including financial, emotional, physical, sexual, neglect and medication.
 Often more than one type of abuse occurs at the same time.
 The two most frequently identified and reported types of elder abuse in Canada are financial and emotional.

 Who are the victims?

-- Any senior can become a victim of elder abuse regardless of gender, race, ethnicity, income or education.
+Any senior can become a victim of elder abuse regardless of gender, race, ethnicity, income or education.

-- Shame or guilt may stop a senior from revealing their abuse.
+Shame or guilt may stop a senior from revealing their abuse.
 Sometimes victims simply do not have the capacity to report it.
 Whether a victim is unable or unwilling, some of the barriers to revealing elder abuse include: fear; love for the abuser; lack of understanding or impairment; unaware of resource options; or acceptance of abuse or neglect as normal behaviour.

 Who are the abusers?